Ten hints for Lesson Plans

 Learners differ, cognitively and affectively.
-So prepare something for every one.
+So prepare something for everyone.
 For example, don’t stick to group work or pair work.
 Devise some activities for shy students to have the opportunity to work individually.
 Similarly don’t use text-based activities all the time.
-You may try pictures graphs or listening material.
+You may try picture graphs or listening materials.

 - Logical stages

 The stages of the lesson plan should be logical.
 Things should flow smoothly.
-Prepare pre-lesson, while-lesson and a post-lesson stages.
+Prepare pre-lesson, while-lesson, and post-lesson stages.
 Make sure your plan includes:

-– a follow-up where learners personalize the newly acquired competences.
+– a follow-up where learners personalize the newly acquired competencies.

-Students competences may differ and you may be in front of low ability students and very competent ones in the same class.
+Students’ competencies may differ and you may be in front of low-ability students and very competent ones in the same class.
 To deal with this situation apply a differentiated pedagogy.